The Ultimate Guide To Authorized User Tradelines

 A Primary tradeline is an account opened by the creditor in your name.
 Those include all kinds of personal loans such as mortgages, car loans, credit cards, student loans and anything else you borrow as an account holder.
 As an example, if you have 3 credit cards, an auto loan and a student loan all in your name, you would have a total of 5 primary tradelines.

 Lastly - and the main reason we are sharing this guide with you today - is the Authorized User Tradeline (also known as an AU tradeline).
 An AU tradeline is the tradeline of a credit card account where the original card owner adds an additional user to the card.
+The person being added by the primary cardholder is considered the authorized user, yet this is not the same as being a joint account holder.

-The most important thing about AU tradelines and the effect they can have is the current state of the primary credit card account.
+The most important thing about AU tradelines and the positive effect they can have is the current state of the primary credit card account.
 When you become an authorized user on that account, its current standing determines the changes it will cause upon your credit score.
 In other words, the increase to your credit score depends completely on the quality of the tradeline you purchase.

 If the card's utilization ratio is low (under 15%) and the payment history is perfect, there's an excellent chance your credit is going to increase by a significant amount.